Britain's Queen Elizabeth II has conferred a knighthood to Salman Rushdie, the author of the blasphemous book Satanic Verses.

 It's astonishing to me that suddenly not only my physical presence, but even my image on a video screen is considered to be unacceptable.
 I think it's pretty shocking.

-and their followers, who behave like this, because what they do is to strengthen the extremely negative image of Islam as an intolerant, repressive, and violent culture, as an ideology masquerading as a gentle faith, whereas actually what happens every
+followers, who behave like this, because what they do is to strengthen the extremely negative image of Islam as an intolerant, repressive, and violent culture, as an ideology masquerading as a gentle faith, whereas actually what happens every time

 and they should be called the enemies of the faith.

-conditions, their own prospects in the country, and they are concerned with those.
-They are concerned with their personal lives and whether a writer comes to speak at a literary festival or not, I would suspect, is a non-issue for the vast majority
+their own prospects in the country, and they are concerned with those.
+They are concerned with their personal lives and whether a writer comes to speak at a literary festival or not, I would suspect, is a non-issue for the vast majority of Muslims

 Legal proceedings have been filed against four authors that read aloud from Salman Rushdie's The Satanic Verses.